Nondiscrimination in Education Programs

 (11) Community Colleges shall adopt written procedures for the prompt resolution of complaints of discrimination.
-A grievant may, after exhausting grievance procedures at the Community College level, or 90 days if no final decision has been made by the Community College, appeal in writing to the Commissioner.
+A grievant may, after exhausting grievance procedures at the Community College level, or 90 days if no final decision has been made by the Community College, appeal in writing to the Director.
 On receiving a written appeal the Commissioner shall send a copy of the complaint to the President of the Community College to which the complaint applies.
 The Commissioner shall request the Community College to provide within ten days:

 (a) A copy of the Community College's grievance procedures for hearing complaints of discrimination;

 (b) A copy of all documents concerning the complaint and the Community College's record of the grievance proceeding;